githubtraining/continuous-delivery-azure/responses/09_merge-trigger.md

 Deployments to production can be manual (like through a Chat Ops command), or automated (if, say, we trust our pull request review process and we've followed continuous integration practices).

-We'll trigger a deployment to the production environment whenever something is committed to master.
-Our master branch is protected, so the only way for commits to appear on master is for a pull request to have been created and gone through the proper review process and merged.
+We'll trigger a deployment to the production environment whenever something is committed to main.
+Our main branch is protected, so the only way for commits to appear on main is for a pull request to have been created and gone through the proper review process and merged.

 ## Step 8: Write the production deployment trigger

-Let's create a new workflow that deals specifically with commits to master and handles deployments to prod.
+Let's create a new workflow that deals specifically with commits to main and handles deployments to prod.

-### :keyboard: Activity: Write the production deployment trigger on merge to master
+### :keyboard: Activity: Write the production deployment trigger on merge to main

 1. Edit the `deploy-prod.yml` file on this branch, or [use this quick link]({{ repoUrl }}/edit/production-deployment-workflow/.github/CHANGETHIS/deploy-prod.yml?) _(We recommend opening the quick link in another tab)_
 1. Rename the file in this pull request to `.github/workflows/deploy-prod.yml`
 1. Add a `push` trigger
 1. Add `branches` inside the push block
-1. Add `- master` inside the branches block
+1. Add `- main` inside the branches block
 1. Add the same environment block as before:
     ```yaml
     env: